stevencohn/OneMore/README.md

 * Insert Table Cells, shifting content as expected
 * Paste copied table cells by overlaying cells rather than inserting a nested table
 * Copy across and copy down to fill all or selected cells with a copy of a cell
-* Fill across and fill down to fill all or selected cells with increment values
+* Fill across and fill down (Ctrl + D) to fill all or selected cells with increment values
 * Split table

 [Extra commands](../../wiki/Extra-Commands) (10)